-Genetically modified animals are currently in wide use as models for human brain pathologies, including depression and anxiety (40, 41).
-As recent data has strongly linked clinical depression to genetic factors (42), researchers now focus on depression-related loci in both animals and humans in order to expand our understanding of the genetic basis of depression.
+Genetically modified animals are currently in wide use as models for human brain pathologies, including depression and anxiety (El Yacoubi and Vaugeois 2007; Gould and Einat 2007).
+As recent data has strongly linked clinical depression to genetic factors (Gordon and Hen 2004), researchers now focus on depression-related loci in both animals and humans in order to expand our understanding of the genetic basis of depression.
 Advanced techniques in molecular genetics have allowed for increasingly specific manipulation of gene expression in animals.
-The development and refinement of the molecular methods for genetic modification, combined with previously established experimental models for the assessment of depression-related behaviors in animals, can further enhance our comprehension of the genetic factors underlying depression.

-As mentioned above, there are a number of available experimental models that have shown high validity for assessing the anxiety and depression-like behavior in animals.
-The power of a given genetic model is mediated by the specificity of the model, the depth of an experimenter's knowledge of secondary effects, and the nature of the question being evaluated (42).
+The development and refinement of molecular methods for genetic modification, combined with previously established experimental models for the assessment of depression-related behaviors in animals, can further enhance our comprehension of the genetic factors underlying depression As mentioned above, there are a number of available experimental models that have shown high validity for assessing anxiety and depression-like behavior in animals.
+The power of a given genetic model is mediated by the specificity of the model, the depth of an experimenter's knowledge of secondary effects, and the nature of the question being evaluated (Gordon and Hen 2004).
 The following section provides examples of studies that have utilized genetic techniques to alter depression phenotypes and develop improved treatments for depression-related disorders.

-3.1.
 Generation of Knockout Mice

 The conventional knockout generation technique has led to the development of numerous mutant strains which have advanced our understanding of affective disorders.
-The process typically begins by localizing an 80- to 100-kb genomic fragment from the genomic library of a known mouse strain (e.g., 129/SvJ, C57BL/6 J) by employing PCR primers which are generated specifically to sequence within a gene coding region lacking an intron.
+The process typically begins by localizing an 80- to 100-kb genomic fragment from the genomic library of a known mouse strain (e.g.,129/SvJ, C57BL/6J) by employing PCR primers which are generated specifically to sequence within a gene coding region lacking an intron.
 Once a gene of interest has been selected and isolated, it is then inserted into a short, easily manipulated fragment of DNA, referred to as a vector.
-The vector containing the genomic insertion is then further modified to inactivate the original target gene.
+The vector containing the genomic insertion it is then further modified to inactivate the original target gene.
 This is accomplished by the insertion of another marker sequence that makes the cells resistant to specific antibiotics.
 The vector, containing the inactivated gene of interest, is transferred into mouse embryonic stem (ES) cells.

 The embryonic stem cells are then cultured and grown in an antibiotic-containing medium.
 This method ensures that only cells that have incorporated the inactive sequence of the target gene will survive.
-Once enough of these cells have been isolated, they are then injected into early mouse embryos and transferred into surrogate mothers and allowed to develop normally.
+Once enough of these cells have been isolated they are then injected into early mouse embryos and transferred into surrogate mothers and allowed to develop normally.
 The resulting pups, referred to as chimeras, contain the active (+) version of the target gene in some cells and the inactive (-) version in other cells.
-These chimera mice are then mated.
+These chimera mice are then mated with normal mice.
 Pups from the resulting litter are then genotyped to determine which carry each variant of the target gene.
-About 25% of the pups from this litter will have inherited the (-) gene from both parent mice, and completely lack the active form of the gene.
+About 25% of the pups from this litter will have inherited the (-) gene from both parent mice and are classified as knockout mice.
+These mice completely lack the active form of the gene in all cells and are referred to as global knockouts.